-Over the years, students gained new skills, making them more productive workers, by studying at SCC.
-Today, thousands of these former students are employed in Orange County.
+Over the years, students gained new skills, making them more productive workers, by studying at the colleges.
+Today, hundreds of thousands of these former students are employed in Orange County.

-The accumulated impact of former students currently employed in the Orange County workforce amounted to \$346.3 million in added income for the Orange County economy, which is equivalent to supporting 3,414 jobs.
+The accumulated impact of former students currently employed in the Orange County workforce amounted to \$1.5 billion in added income for the Orange County economy, which is equivalent to supporting 15,246 jobs.